Adaptation pyramid for Delfland Water Board

 We carried out the project together with SWECO: SWECO conducted interviews with different people within the water board.
 CAS developed the infographic.
 We used knowledge and experience in other monitoring projects.
 And together with SWECO and the water board, we worked on a concise text to accompany the infographic.

 The infographic was printed as a leaflet and distributed to the Delfland administrators, among others.
 We are now further developing the concept of the adaptation pyramid.
 In the Monitoring Lab, we will also continue with this concept: with our partners Vallei and Veluwe and the municipalities of Dordrecht, Ede and Apeldoorn, we want to further develop this concept in such a way that it can eventually form the basis for a monitoring system.
 The idea is that this system not only provides insight into what is happening and how much is being done, but also into the way we are working: are water and soil guiding our adaptive policies?
-Are we building natural resilience or are we mainly using a sticking-plaster approach?
+Are we building natural resilience or are we mainly using a sticking plaster approach?

 What does the infographic show?